davidmellert/gaussctrl/README.md

 ns-train -h
 ```

+GaussCtrl is built upon NeRFStudio, refer to [this link](https://docs.nerf.studio/quickstart/installation.html) for more details on installing and setting up NeRFStudio.
+If you are failing to build tiny-cuda-nn, try building from scratch, see [here](https://github.com/NVlabs/tiny-cuda-nn/?tab=readme-ov-file#compilation-windows--linux).
+We recommend using NeRFStudio v1.0.0 with gsplat v0.1.3.

 ### 2️⃣ Use Docker Image

 If above does not fix your environment issues, please try to directly pull the docker image for our environment.